pandas-dev/pandas/doc/source/io.rst

    json = dfd.to_json(date_format='iso')
    json

-Writing in ISO date format, with microseconds
+Writing in ISO date format, with microseconds:

 .. ipython:: python

    json = dfd.to_json(date_format='iso', date_unit='us')
    json

-Epoch timestamps, in seconds
+Epoch timestamps, in seconds:

 .. ipython:: python

    json = dfd.to_json(date_format='epoch', date_unit='s')
    json

-Writing to a file, with a date index and a date column
+Writing to a file, with a date index and a date column:

 .. ipython:: python